4.2. Primary Software Tools

 sudo apt install python3 -y

-You now have access to the python3 executable which will run any python code you give to it.
+You now have access to the python3 command which will run any python code you give to it.
 You can find where the apt package manager installed that python3 file by running:

 which python3